Lockheed SR-71 Blackbird: Overview

-The SR-71 was designed for flight at over Mach 3 with a flight crew of two in tandem cockpits, with the pilot in the forward cockpit and the reconnaissance systems officer operating the surveillance systems and equipment from the rear cockpit, and directing navigation on the mission flight path.
-The SR-71 was designed to minimize its radar cross-section, an early attempt at stealth design.
-Finished aircraft were painted a dark blue, almost black, to increase the emission of internal heat and to act as camouflage against the night sky.
-The dark color led to the aircraft's nickname "Blackbird".
+The SR-71 was designed for flight at over Mach 3 with tandem cockpits for a crew of two: a pilot; and a reconnaissance systems officer who navigated and operated the surveillance systems.
+It was extremely important for the pilot and RSO to work well together as a crew.
+The SR-71 was designed with the smallest radar cross-section that Lockheed could achieve, an early attempt at stealth design.
+Aircraft were painted black.
+This color radiated heat from the surface more effectively than the bare metal, reducing the temperature of the skin and thermal stresses on the airframe.
+The appearance of the painted aircraft gave it the nickname "Blackbird".